xtrm0/csd-blog/website/content/2021/kangaroo.md

 ![Kangaroo vs LS vs SA on production FB trace](../kangaroo-results.png)
 <figure-caption>

-Kangaroo reduces misses compared to LS by 56% and to SA by 29%.
+Kangaroo reduces misses compared to LS by 56% and to SA by 29% over the last 2 days of the production FB trace.
 LS's high DRAM overhead means that it cannot index the entire flash drive.
 Thus, it has a lower effective capacity, which increases its miss ratio.
 SA's high write amplification means that it has to rate limit its insertions